» Pet Notice:

 Food & Beverage

 Enjoy dining indoors in the dining room or outside on the veranda depending on weather and guest preference.
 Informal attire is always appropriate for meals at The Reynolds Mansion.
 Breakfast is normally continental-style with fresh seasonal fruits, pastries, cereals, milk, juices and coffee but a full breakfast is also a popular meal option.
 Lunch is served for groups at noon, or with advance notice can be prepared for picnics or a low-country boil at the beach pavilion.
-Dinner is typically served at the Mansion at 6 p.m.
+Dinner is served at the Mansion at 6 p.m.

-Menu options are arranged at least two weeks prior to your stay with your conference coordinator and can be custom-planned to accommodate special requests.
+Menu options are arranged at least one month prior to your stay with your conference coordinator and can be custom-planned to accommodate special requests.
 All meals are included in the guest room rate.
 However, specialty menus for breakfast, lunch, dinner, social and conference functions can be arranged through the conference coordinator at an additional charge.
 Local seafood, low-country boils and other wholesome and delicious recipes are prepared and always beautifully presented.

 The Reynolds Mansion does not serve alcoholic beverages; however, you may provide your own.
 Bar set-ups, including mixers, glasses, ice and garnish, are available at an additional charge.
 The storage and handling of alcoholic beverages is the responsibility of your group.